 The Chase Marriott Bonvoy Boundless Card is Chase and Marriott’s co-branded mid-tier credit card.
 It is a decent option for travelers who often stay at Marriott hotels.
 However, there are better credit card options for more serious travelers, cash back lovers, and those who want to earn transferrable points and miles.

 Furthermore, the Boundless Card has a $95 annual fee (waived the first year).
 But this fee is primarily countered by one annual free night.
 This free night alone can justify the entire annual fee and then some.

-Moreover, this card earns 6x points per dollar spent on Marriott purchases and 2x points on all other purchases.
-Such an earning structure is lackluster compared to similar hotel cards.
-The only optimal time to carry this card after the sign-up bonus period is when staying at a Marriott hotel.
+Moreover, the Boundless Card earns 6x points per dollar spent at Marriott hotels.
+It also earns 2x points on all other purchases.
+This earning structure is lackluster compared to similar hotel cards.
+The only optimal times to carry this card are if you’re staying at a Marriott hotel and if you’re earning the sign-up bonus.

-Existing Marriott Bonvoy cardmembers can register to earn 25,000 points for every $25,000 in eligible purchases on the card.
+Existing Marriott Bonvoy cardholders can register to earn 25,000 points for every $25,000 in eligible purchases on the card.
 This can be done up to four times per year.
-However, I don’t recommend registering given the value of Marriott points.
+However, registration is not recommended registering given the value of Marriott points.

 This is the easiest way to redeem Marriott points.
 Use the following table to determine how much a night is worth in points:

 Transfer partners are a lesser known redemption option for this card.
 More than 40 airlines are partners with Marriott, including United, Emirates, Delta, China Eastern, and Lufthansa.
 The transfer ratio is three Marriott points per one airline mile.